 About STEAM X-Blocks

-What does research say about the value of block play?
+What research says about block play

 “Two decades of research show that children build number and math skills from a very early age, and that those who are strong in early math skills excel in math in the later years.
 Research shows that children’s block play is related to later math competence and particular interest in STEM careers.”